XimenaPradoMaersk/AutoPhish-Reports/README.md

 - **Click & Open Rates:** True interaction ratios normalized around the processed sample volume.
 - **Reporting Rate:** Dynamic company reporting score metrics.
 - **Assigned Scenario & Risk Tier:** Evaluated organizational risk labels alongside descriptive remediation metadata.
+-
 ## 🧠 Implementation Note

 The solution was built using Dify workflows with Python code nodes.
 For demonstration purposes, the core logic has been modularized into standalone Python scripts.
+Additionally, any percentages shown are for demo purposes only; final benchmarks will be defined and calibrated in the production solution.

 ## 🔮 Future Improvements